davideiov/smart-irrigation-iot/README.md

 # smart-irrigation-iot
 Implementation of an IoT architecture using Serverless Computing via LocalStack.

-# A plan of Smart Irrigation using Serverless Computing
+# An infrastracture of Smart Irrigation using Serverless Computing

 ## Project overview